MaxHam/MDS_Spotify-Semantic-Search/README.md

 SPOTIFY_CLIENT_SECRET=your_spotify_client_secret
 PORT=5001
 ```

 ## Usage
-1. Start the databases, modules and web serverwith
+1. Start the databases, modules and web server with
 ```bash
 docker-compose start
 ```